BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

   * [Appendix II: Compiling Bitcoin from Source](A2_0_Compiling_Bitcoin_from_Source.md)
   * [Appendix III: Using Bitcoin Regtest](A3_0_Using_Bitcoin_Regtest.md)

-## Status - Work in Progress
+## Status - Beta

-Learning Bitcoin from the Command Line  is currently under active development and its writing in progress.
-Current chapters are functional, but need to be updated to more modern versions of Bitcoin-Core.
-Additional chapters also need to be written to fill out our intended scope.

-The empty chapters above show some of our current plans for future work.
-Other plans, mainly drawn from old issues, can be found in [TODO.md](TODO.md)

-Obviously, this work in progress should not be used for production tasks until it is completed and has had further testing and auditing.
+v2.0 of **Learning Bitcoin from the Command Line** is feature complete.
+It may still be undergoing third-party review or editing, but it can be used for learning.

+We are also tentatively considering what we could include in a [v3.0](TODO-30.md) of the course.
+If you'd like to support work of that sort, become a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons) or support us at our [BTCPay Server](https://btcpay.blockchaincommons.com/), and let us know that **Learning Bitcoin** was the reason why.

 ## Origin, Authors, Copyright & Licenses